krzema12/snakeyaml-engine-kmp/README.md

 ## Contribute ##

 * GIT is used to dance with the [source code](https://bitbucket.org/snakeyaml/snakeyaml-engine/src).
-* If you find a bug in SnakeYAML, please [file a bug report](https://bitbucket.org/snakeyaml/snakeyaml-engine/issues?status=new&status=open).
+* If you find a bug
-* You may discuss SnakeYAML engine at [the mailing list](http://groups.google.com/group/snakeyaml-core).
+  please [file a bug report](https://bitbucket.org/snakeyaml/snakeyaml-engine/issues?status=new&status=open).
-* Feel free to join the [YAML-dev Telegram group](https://t.me/joinchat/A6K7rhBzRfHcP-0XnTxnhA)
+* You may discuss SnakeYAML Engine at [the mailing list](http://groups.google.com/group/snakeyaml-core).